Böyük Dəhnə

 Böyük Dəhnə (also, Bëyuk Dakhna, Beyuk-Degne, Beyuk-Dekhna, Beyyuk-Dakhna, and Byuyuk-Dakhne) is a village and municipality in the Shaki Rayon of Azerbaijan.
 It has a population of 5,255.

-İn 1902 some ancient artifacts, including the 1st or 2nd-century stone with Greek inscription were found here.
+In 1902 some ancient artifacts, including the 1st or 2nd-century stone with Greek inscription were found here.
 The square stone, being 145 cm long and 50 cm wide, reads: "Of blessed memory of benevolent Eunon, Aelius Iason".
 The evidence was first published in 1904.